-- Authorship must be based on a substantial scholarly or intellectual contribution (which is not necessarily quantitatively large) where the author is able and willing to take full responsibility and accountability for their published contribution, and that includes at least 2 of the following criteria: - o Conception and design of the project or output - Acquisition of research data where the acquisition has required significant intellectual, judgement, planning, design, or input - o Contribution of knowledge, where justified, including Indigenous knowledge - o Analysis or interpretation of research data - Drafting significant parts of the research output or critically revising, reviewing and translating it so as to contribute to its interpretation.
+- Authorship must be based on a substantial scholarly or intellectual contribution (which is not necessarily quantitatively large) where the author is able and willing to take full responsibility and accountability for their published contribution, and that includes at least 2 of the following criteria: - o conception and design of the project or output. - acquisition of research data where the acquisition has required significant intellectual, judgement, planning, design, or input. - o contribution of knowledge, where justified, including Indigenous knowledge. - o analysis or interpretation of research data. - o drafting significant parts of the research output or critically revising, reviewing and translating it so as to contribute to its interpretation.